Textbooks and References

 - A framework guidance textbook.
-Short summarized point by point layout of required information, e.g. Memorix anatomy.
+Short summarized point by point layout of required information for repetition, e.g. Memorix anatomy.

 - An atlas.
 Rich in illustrations of anatomical structures.
 Illustrate complex and simple figures both systemically and regionally, with proper terminological labelling, e.g. Atlas of Human Anatomy.